Why Consider Moving to Bluffton, SC?

 2. Low Cost of Living

-Housing expenses are 15% lower than the national average.
-The median home price in Bluffton is $424,822, while the median rent is $1,291 per month.
+Housing expenses are currently reflected in a median home sale price of about $533,750, while the median rent is $2,450 per month.

 Although other expenses like utilities, healthcare, and food and groceries are slightly higher in Bluffton, living in this coastal gem is still considered more affordable.